MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 ## Walker

 You can imagine a person or a particle in the *search space*, and each step taken creates a path, or walk, through the optimization landscape.
-Often, this will be referred to as a *walker*.
+Often, this particle will be referred to as a *walker*.
 Walkers can be used in various ways: for example, you may choose to have many walkers begin from the same starting point, or have them begin from different locations, and so on.

 ## Problem configuration

 Usually, an optimization problem involves a lot of variables that can interact in many ways to influence the final cost.
 A particular arrangement of the variables is called the *configuration* of the problem, and to each configuration there is a cost associated.
-The set of all possible configurations and their costs form the search space.
+The set of all possible configurations and their costs configure the search space.

 Because there are so many possible configurations to choose from, it is sometimes difficult to identify the best solution, particularly when the problem space is very large.
 It can be easy to get stuck in a local optimum.

 The goal of the optimization is to find the minimum point on the cost function (or as close to the minimum point as possible, given a reasonable amount of time).

 Consider the following example of traffic minimization.
-The aim of this optimization task is to reduce congestion in a road system, thereby reducing the amount of time drivers and passengers spend waiting in traffic.
+The aim of this optimization task is to reduce congestion in a road system, thereby reducing the time that drivers and passengers spend waiting in traffic.

 Each configuration represents a different combination of routes assigned to the vehicles in the system.
 The cost to minimize is the overall traffic level (or congestion level).